Teen Patti Rules – a Complete Guide on How to Play Teen Patti Online

 Please note that in some versions of Teen Patti a normal sequence and pure sequence of A-K-Q is considered the best hand and A-2-3 the second best, followed by K-Q-J being the third best.

 If you can’t remember the hand rankings in Teen Patti, you can save the picture below.
 It’s a ‘cheat sheet” making it easy to see which hands beat which.
 The sheet covers two types of hand rankings – the traditional version and a variant where there’s a difference in which sequence is the highest.

 Teen Patti is played in different rounds with one player being the dealer in each.
 The dealer’s job is not only to distribute cards, but this person plays the game himself.
 The dealer will also change every game round in a counterclockwise manner.

 Before any cards are dealt, an ante (also known as a boot amount) is collected from each player and placed on the table to form an initial pot.
 This is the minimum amount of money that players can win.

 After that, the game begins with the dealer handing out three cards to each player in a counterclockwise manner.
 The cards are dealt face-down and to begin with, no one is allowed to look at them.

 Playing the Game (the Betting Procedure)

-In Teen Patti, the player with the best-ranking hand or the player who is the only one left wins the pot.
+As per traditional Teen Patti rules, the player with the best-ranking hand or the only player left wins the pot.
 Players take turns acting, beginning with the player sitting to the right of the dealer.
-Initially each player is given the following choices:
+Initially, each player is given the following choices:

 Place an additional bet into the pot to continue playing (call or raise)